How to Win The Race for Brand Relevance

 Instead of being satisfied with being relegated to a parity product, a brand could also attempt to take over the new category or subcategory.
 Or at least, they could attempt to become a significant player with a substantial or transformational innovation, leapfrogging the competitor.
-Nike+ products allows a runner to hear his or her music while they track their workout.
+Nike+ products allow a runner to hear their music while they track their workout.

 The Adidas miCoach also provides a way to monitor workouts, but it also provides an active forum, the ability to create a unique program, and even contact trainers to design customized programs.